-Indicator Policies Performance Comment AMRH04 - S01, 55% of Linked Settlements have reached or exceeded their 12% Settlement Strategy S04 growth limit.
-It is noted that at the point of plan adoption in 2013 40% of Development in Linked Settlements had already reached or exceeded their growth limit 'Linked Settlements' as a result of inherited planning approvals made under a previous - planning regime.
+Indicator Policies Performance Comment AMRH04 - S01, 60% of Linked Settlements have reached or exceeded their 12% Settlement Strategy - Development in 'Linked Settlements' S04 - growth limit.
+It is noted that at the point of plan adoption in 2013 40% of Linked Settlements had already reached or exceeded their growth limit as a result of inherited planning approvals made under a previous planning regime.
 For all Linked Settlements which have reached or exceeded their 12% growth no further development should be permitted unless justified under Policy S04.
 The LDP revision should consider why there is a negative shift away from capacity limits across the county.
-AMRH05 - S01, 21 units in 'other locations' approved during the monitoring period was Settlement Strategy S04 in accordance with the LDP and National Policy.
-11 units were Development in approved outside that permitted by the LDP strategy, TAN 6 and PPW 'Other Locations' - 9.2.22.
-However one was a managers dwelling and one will provided a commuted sum for affordable housing and the remaining 9 were conversions/reinstatements.
+AMRH05 - Settlement Strategy - Development in 'Other Locations' S01, S04 - 6 units in 'other locations' approved during the monitoring period were in accordance with the LDP and National Policy.
+9 units were approved outside that permitted by the LDP strategy, TAN 6 and PPW 3.60 (Edition 11).
+However, 6 dwellings are adjacent to a linked settlement and provided a commuted sum for affordable housing and 2 dwellings are adjacent to a linked settlement are part of a previous application (2 open market dwellings & 2 affordable dwellings)